oracle/terraform-provider-oci/website/docs/d/identity_tags.html.markdown

 ---

 # Data Source: oci_identity_tags
-The Tags data source allows access to the list of OCI tags
+The `oci_identity_tags` data source allows access to the list of OCI tags

 Lists the tag definitions in the specified tag namespace.